Nukeuler123/trade-bot/README.md

 ## Found a bug!
 Make an issue and explain how the bug happened, if you can provide logs and configs with confidential parts redacted

+#### Note: This repo was pushed from my local git server so a few of the commits might look a bit weird